FOR 100 Forestry Program Orientation (1 Credit)

 FOR 211 Supervision and Leadership (3 Credits)

-Covers basic human relations and management skills as applied to first-line supervision in forestry, fire science and EMS.
-Defines work environment.
-Identifies and discusses subordinate, peer, and supervisory relationships.
-Case studies, including students' own work experiences will be used.
+Covers basic human relations and management skills as applied to first-line supervision and leadership in forestry and natural resource environments.
+Defines the work environment and identifies and discusses subordinate, peer, and supervisory relationships.

 FOR 215 Forest Resource Capstone (3 Credits)